jmquigs/ModelMod/Docs/devguide/README.md

 mod types may require that, however, specifically support for software-animated meshes (common in older games.)

-The remainder of this document describes build setup and the different phases of ModelMod.
+The remainder of this document describes the different phases of ModelMod.

 ## Injection
 ## Object Selection